Expenses (2024-25)

 Undergraduate Student Tuition

-More than 16 quarter hours $709 per additional quarter hour
+17+ quarter hours $734 per additional quarter hour

 Undergraduate students are charged for audited hours above or below bracket tuition.
 Graduate students are charged for all audited credits.
 Class fees are charged on audited classes.